mathesar-foundation/mathesar-wiki/design/specs/column-extraction.md

 ### Impact of the Extract Columns Operation

-Since the split operation will affect the original table, the user should be made aware of the operation's impact.
-The dialog should communicate the following:
+Since the split operation will affect the original table, the user should be made aware of the operation's outcome.
+The dialog should incorporate information regarding the changes that will be done to both the original table and the new table.
+This includes:

-- The original table will be updated to remove the extracted columns
+- The original table will lose the selected columns
+- The original table will gain a new link column
-- A new table will be created with the extracted columns
+- The new linked table will gain the selected columns
-- A link will be created between the new table and the original table

 ### Link Column Naming Convention

-It was decided that the link column naming convention should be as follows:

->In the application, where singularization is not straightforward, we don’t suggest column names.
-Instead we require the user to manually name the FK column.

-In this case, since we cannot infer the new table name from the selected columns, then the user must manually enter both, new table name and link column name.

-#### Using Rules to Generate Column Names

-In the future we might use a pre-defined list of rules to infer the singular form of the table name, but for now we will require the user to enter both names.

-Applying these rules would require us to choose a specific column from which to generate the final name.
-If we select the first column, we'll end up with a table called "First Names" and a link column called "First Name."
+The link column's name will be based on the table name.
+So if the user enters Author as a table name, then the link column would also be called Author.
+If the name is already taken, then the link column will be called Author 1, Author 2, etc.

 ### Allowing the user to modify the original column selection